fabiodearaujo/studiovictoria_mp1/README.md

  I have built this website with a minimalistic aproach keeping a clean look and a intuitive navigation bar on the top and a footer through all the pages.
  I choose for a black and white approach to create the clean contrast without taking the professional look of the business.

+ #### Wireframe
+ I created a Wireframe as initial idea and the project grew as it was being developed and Mentoring meetings.
+The Original wireframe created with Balsamiq Wireframe 4 can be downloaded here: https://drive.google.com/drive/folders/1DUWDDtpCG4NfTBl6LneKAYksz2wpe8sr?usp=sharing

 ## Features

 - This website was created with a Mobile first approach to a Full HD Desktop screen.